owap/tech_talks/front-end_2016july/README.md

 it comes down to dollars, right?

 1. Devs will move faster because of the better development experience and reduced complexity.
 This will save you money (or earn you money quicker)
-2. This is a very popular Javascript solution (not a niche language like Clojure or Elm).
+2. React + Redux is a very popular Javascript solution (not a niche language like Clojure or Elm).
 This will save you dollars because:
     + Devs don't need to be specialists, so recruiters won't spend as much time finding qualified candidates
     + There is more documentation/support online, so developers will be more immediately productive
-3. Developers will be happier working without the handcuffs of Angular, leading to increased retention, leading to less money spent on the overhead of finding and training new talent
+3. Developers will be happier working without the Shackles of Angular, leading to increased retention, leading to less money spent on the overhead of finding and training new talent
 4. Application performance will improve substantially, leading to a better user experience, leading to more conversions, leading to increased revenue.

 Thanks!